ProgerXP/Notepad2e/README.md

 ------|--------
 0 | No evaluation (as in *Notepad2*)
 1 | Evaluate selection (if it's a valid expression)
-2 | Evaluate selection or, if empty - entire current line
+2 | Evaluate selection or, if empty - entire current line (if valid)

 ### TitleLanguage
 **Type:** int.